Bingi-Man/LLM-Tweaks/README.md

     It's crucial to remember that optimization often involves trade-offs.
 Techniques that save memory or boost speed might sometimes slightly affect the model's accuracy.
 This guide will highlight these trade-offs, empowering you to make informed choices tailored to your specific needs and priorities.
 We will cover techniques to optimize for both memory footprint and computational speed, enabling you to run impressive LLMs even on modest hardware.
 Let's begin our journey into the world of LLM optimization on Linux!

-Chapter 2: Understanding Memory Constraints for LLMs
+## 2: Understanding Memory Constraints for LLMs

     Topics:
         VRAM (Video RAM) vs. System RAM